dhubskyiedu/uniRegisterApp/README.md

 ## The system consists of separate microservices:
 ### currently:
-- frontend: ReactTS (NextJS with TypeScript), run on port 3000
+- frontend: React (NextJS with TypeScript), run on port 3000
 - backend: NodeJS + SQLite, run on port 3001
 - GraphQL dashboard: Apollo, run on port 3010
 ### planned: